Chefs Apprenticeship Royal Academy of Culinary Arts (RACA)

 If you do not have a grade 4 (grade C) or above in English and maths you will need to undertake an assessment so we can ensure you receive the best support for that subject.

 The next intake for RACA Apprenticeship Chef will be September 2017.
 However, you can apply from September 2016.
-Simply click the apply button in the 'Overview' section to download an application form.
+Simply click the apply button in the 'Overview' section to fill out the application form.

 Please provide your email address, postal address, telephone number and the name of the school or college you are currently attending.